Last updated on August 22, 2026

 Rent trends in Rochelle Park, NJ

-Average rent prices in Rochelle Park have increased by 7% over the last month and have decreased by 13% since last year.
+Average rent prices in Rochelle Park have decreased by 30% over the last month and have remained the same since last year.

 Rent trends